How to help a friend

 There is no excuse for sexual assault.
 Even if drunk or stoned, a person is still responsible for obtaining consent for any sexual activity.
 A person can say NO at anytime, to anyone, including significant others.
 A victim has the right to express anger and fear.
 Do not feel that you need to defend the entire male species (the majority of perpetrators are men).
 Don't say "I hope you don't think all guys are like that," or "you're not going to hate all men now are you?"

-Encourage reporting to the police but don't force them to take action
+Encourage reporting but don't force them to take action

-Ask your friend what she/he would like to do, and how you can help.
-Do not take control of the situation or try to make decisions for her/him.
+Ask your friend what they would like to do, and how you can help.
+Do not take control of the situation or try to make decisions for them.
 Tell your friend about counselling, medical care, legal and safety planning options and resources.
 Encourage your friend to get appropriate support.

 Time is critical

 Your friend may require an emergency contraceptive pill, or want a forensic medical exam to collect evidence for criminal charges.
-A medical exam needs to be completed within 72 hours of the assault.
+A medical exam needs to be completed within 5 days of the assault.
 It is recommended to have the exam before bathing or changing clothes.
-Your friend can have a medical examination even if she/he is undecided about laying charges.
+Your friend can have a medical examination even if they are undecided about laying charges.

 Ask how you can be of the most help

-Your friend will need to set up his/her own appointments; however, you could offer to go along for support.
+Your friend will need to set up their own appointments; however, you could offer to go along for support.
 Always respect your friend's confidentiality.
 Do not gossip.
-Sometimes survivors of sexual assault appreciate a friend telling select people so that she/he doesn't have to repeat the story over and over.
+Sometimes survivors of sexual assault appreciate a friend telling select people so that they don't have to repeat the story over and over.
 However, always ensure you have your friend's permission before disclosing anything to others.
 Check in regularly to see how your friend is doing, and continue to offer support.
 Make sure you follow through on any support you have offered.
 It's important not to let your friend down.

 Look after yourself